kwleonov/financialtransactionswindget/README.md

   in rubles, data type — float.
 If the transaction was in USD or EUR, an external API is accessed to obtain the current exchange rate and convert the transaction amount into rubles.
   To convert currency, use the convert_currency function in the external_api module.*
+  - counter_category(transactions, categories) - *gets list of transactions and list of categories, return dict where keys are categories and values are number of operations for each category.*
 - **src/external_api**
   - convert_amount(amount, currency_code, date) - *converting currency from USD or EURO
   to RUB with Exchange Rates Data API: https://apilayer.com/exchangerates_data-api.
   Need create system environment variables:
   API_KEY, API_RESULT, API_URL with {{CURRENCY}}, {{AMOUNT}}, {{DATE}} for replace
-  currency code, amount and date transaction.*
+  currency code, amount and date transaction.
+See the details in the env.example.*
 - **stc/table_utils**
   - read_csv(filename) - *filename is path to csv file, return list of transaction data from csv file. csv file must have fields: